 There’s no one answer or IEP checklist.
-And, since kids are always changing and IEPs are fluid documents, even the best IEPs may only be good for a certain amount of time.
+And, since kids are constantly changing and IEPs are fluid documents, even the best IEPs may only be suitable for a certain amount of time.

-But as an advocate, I do know this–that there are many commonalities into what goes into a crappy IEP.
+But as an advocate, I do know this–that there are many commonalities in what goes into a crappy IEP.
 So here are some things to look for, if you’re wondering about your IEP.

 7 Signs that your IEP is Crap

 - The Present Levels section does not describe your child at all.
-Go look at your Present Levels Section of the IEP.
+Look at your Present Levels Section of the IEP.
 If you read it and didn’t see your child’s name on the forms, would you know it was them?
 This is your starting point.
-The Present Levels section of the IEP is considered by many to be the most important section of the IEP because it is the section that drives the IEP.
+The Present Levels section of the IEP is considered by many to be the most crucial section of the IEP because it is the section that drives the IEP.
 IEPs are needs-based.
-The goals that are written will be based on needs listed in Present Levels.
+The goals written will be based on needs listed in Present Levels.

 - You never receive any Progress Monitoring Reports.
 Getting a solid IEP is just the start.
 And the progress monitoring section is one that often gets overlooked.
 Look at yours and what you should be receiving.
 Are you?
 And is it enough?
-If the reports show just minimal progress, is the IEP team re-convening to discuss and make adjustments?
+Is the IEP team re-convening to discuss and make adjustments if the reports show minimal progress?
 You have to think about the child’s progress all the time, not just at IEP renewal time.

 - The IEP Goals are not meaningful or measurable.
 Your child’s goals are going to be based on the needs listed in Present Levels.
-But, they also need to be meaningful, appropriate and relatively attainable with the right supports and services.
+But, they also need to be meaningful, appropriate, and relatively attainable with the right supports and services.
 Will these goals get your child to where they can be?
 Are they putting your child on the right path toward your vision?
 I once had a client whose transition plan said, “She likes to braid hair.”
 How is that meaningful or measurable?
-You can actually build goals off of that activity, but it’s not a stand-alone goal or plan.
+You can build goals from that activity, but it’s not a stand-alone goal or plan.

 - The IEP team and your family do not share the same vision.
 What’s the plan?
 College?
 Vocational training?
 If your IEP team doesn’t know what the target destination is, how can they be expected to be on the right path?
 You can’t map out a journey if you don’t know the destination.
-Sit down as a family and create your IEP Vision Statement and make sure the team is aware of it.
-Your child also needs to be participating in the IEP process to the maximum extent possible.
+Sit down as a family, create your IEP Vision Statement, and ensure the team is aware of it.
+Your child also needs to participate in the IEP process to the maximum extent possible.

 - IEP Goals disappear from year to year.
-Shameless self-plug here, but only because it’s a very necessary and useful product.
-I created and sell the IEP Organizer and some of the packages come with an IEP Goal Tracker.
+Shameless self-plug here, but only because it’s a necessary and valuable product.
+I created and sell the IEP toolkit, and some of the packages come with an IEP Goal Tracker.
 It’s a very helpful tool that allows you to track IEP goals from year-to-year as new IEPs are developed.
-That way goals don’t disappear.
+That way, goals don’t disappear.
 Disappearing IEP goals tells me that you have an IEP team that only considers September to May, and is not focused on age 18 or 21 like parents are.
 See Item 5 above.
 The team needs to be focused on the end result, not just this school year.

 - The IEP Meeting is the only part of the IEP process that you participated in and you didn’t submit a Parent Concerns Letter.
 Parent Participation in the IEP process does not begin and end with attending the IEP meeting.
 You need to fully engage all year long.
 And, there are 5 parts of the IEP process that are particularly conducive to parent participation.
 You should do all of them, to the maximum extent possible.
 If you’re not participating, of course your IEP is not going to reflect your concerns and your priorities.